gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.CheckoutCartParam.md

 > `optional` **buyNow**: `boolean`

-- This indicates the type of cart to checkout
+- This indicates the type of cart to checkout.

 ***